tayloraswift/swift-png/Notes/improving-deflate-compression-ratio.md

 | `rgba16-monochrome-nonphotographic`   | 140.5615 KB   | 138.4209 KB   | **0.9848** |
 | `rgba16-color-nonphotographic`        | 385.2471 KB   | 381.7754 KB   | **0.9910** |

-## vii. conclusions
+## Conclusions

 Using the techniques documented here, Swift *PNG*’s filtering and *DEFLATE* implementation is able to compress all of the non-indexed test images to within 1.6 percent of their *libpng*/*zlib*-compressed equivalents.
 In fact, Swift *PNG* is able to compress many of the test images up to 1.5 percent *better* than *libpng*/*zlib*.
 Swift *PNG*, through its choice of filter selection heuristic, is biased towards non-photographic images.
 This means that relatively speaking, Swift *PNG* is slightly better at compressing cartoon images, while *libpng* is slightly better at compressing photorealistic images.

 Indexed images are special cases, and while three of the indexed test images compress much better than their *libpng*/*zlib*-compressed equivalents, one of them (`indexed8-color-nonphotographic.png`) compresses about 4.4 percent worse.
 From the perspective of the *DEFLATE* engine, all four images are identical, so any differences in compression are due to differences in indexing and filtering.

 *libpng*’s poor average-case compression for the indexed images is probably because the original [PNG specification](http://www.libpng.org/pub/png/spec/1.2/PNG-Encoders.html#E.Filter-selection) recommended against filtering indexed images, so *libpng* does not even attempt to apply filters to these images.
 Like a lot of advice from the 90s, this decision has not aged well.
 Most indexed images benefit greatly from filtering.

 Another contributing factor to *libpng*’s poor performance for indexed images is the fact that *libpng* does not appear to use match thresholding for this color format.
 However, Swift *PNG* with match thresholding turned off still outperforms *libpng* by large margins for three out of four test images, so match thresholding is not the entire reason for the discrepancy.

 It is likely that we could achieve even bigger compression improvements for indexed PNGs by optimizing the palette indexing itself.
 For example, assigning numerically close palette indices to visually adjacent colors and applying a PNG filter to the result could produce highly compressible data.
 However, this is a very niche optimization that would only affect a small subset of PNGs, so I haven’t explored that possibility.